cgage1/stockfinder/README.md

 - Replace volatility chart B with % change day by (need to create new field w lag() )
 - Bollinger bands
 - Replace pandasql operations with duckDB
+- Add Last update Date to top of page
 #### NEW PAGE "Value Analysis"
 - Read in incomestatement / balance sheet history
     - i.e. Cash